 • Add-on fees for most features

-Toast is the top choice for mid- to large-sized food businesses due to its powerful, restaurant-specific features and durable hardware.
-Tailored exclusively for the food service industry, Toast excels in supporting various dining establishments—from bustling cafes to multi-location fine dining restaurants—with advanced tools for order management, payroll, and scheduling.
+In the Toast vs Square comparison, Toast stands out as the better choice for mid- to large-sized food businesses thanks to its restaurant-specific features and commercial-grade hardware.
+Designed exclusively for the food service industry, Toast supports a wide range of dining operations, from busy cafés to multi-location fine dining restaurants, with advanced tools for order management, payroll, and team scheduling.

 Toast is specifically designed for food businesses, offering an extensive range of restaurant-specific features that cater to the unique needs of dining establishments.
-Overall, Toast provides a comprehensive suite of tools to enhance operations.
+While Toast provides a comprehensive suite of tools to enhance operations, it’s important to note that not all features are included in every plan; many require an add-on fee.

 Below is a list of some of the key features that make Toast a powerful solution for restaurants.